wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 According to
    * https://www.terraform.io/language/modules/develop/structure
    * https://www.baeldung.com/ops/terraform-best-practices

-the root folder for a Terraform module should contain these files:
+The root folder for a Terraform module should contain these files:

 * README.md describes to humans how the module works.
 REMEMBER: Don't put a README file within internal module folders because its existance determines whether a module is considered usable by an external user.